sfigg/commercialization-public/manufacture/desktop/mount-and-modify-a-windows-image-using-dism.md

 ms.technology: windows-oem
 ---

-# Mount and Modify a Windows Image Using DISM
+# Modify a Windows Image Using DISM

+This topic details the changes you can make to mounted or applied Windows images with DISM.

-You can mount a Windows image from a WIM, VHD, or FFU file.
-Mounting an image maps the contents of the image to a directory so that you can make changes to the image using without booting into the image.
+Mounted images are WIM, VHD, or FFU files that are that maps the contents of the image to a directory so that you can make changes to the image using without booting into the image.
 You run run DISM commands against a mounted image, and can also perform common file operations, such as copying, pasting, and editing on a mounted image.
 Changes you make to the image are committed when you use DISM to unmount the image.
+To make changes to a mounted image, use `DISM /image:`.

+Applied images are WIM, VHD, or FFU files that are image files that have been applied to a specified partition.
+To make changes to an applied image, use `DISM /image:`.
+See [Applying an image](https://docs.microsoft.com/windows-hardware/manufacture/desktop/capture-and-apply-windows-system-and-recovery-partitions#span-idapplyingtheimagespanspan-idapplyingtheimagespanspan-idapplyingtheimagespanapplying-the-image) to learn how to apply an image.

 You can mount and modify multiple images on a single computer.
 For more information, see [Deployment Image Servicing and Management (DISM) Best Practices](deployment-image-servicing-and-management--dism--best-practices.md).

-## <span id="Mounting_an_Image"></span><span id="mounting_an_image"></span><span id="MOUNTING_AN_IMAGE"></span>Mount an Image
+## <span id="Mounting_an_Image"></span><span id="mounting_an_image"></span><span id="MOUNTING_AN_IMAGE"></span>Mount an image

 You can mount an image using the **/optimize** option to reduce initial mount time.
 However, When using the **/optimize** option, processes that are ordinarily performed during a mount will instead be completed the first time that you access a directory.
 As a result, there may be an increase in the time that is required to access a directory for the first time after mounting an image using the **/optimize** option.